 \subsection{Workflow}

-In the following, we detail how our workflow is designed to address the defined requirements outlined above.
-While not aiming to fully replicate the SLR process, the two workflow stages are broadly inspired by its typical phases and serve as a practical structure for supporting key tasks.
-Our proposed HITL workflow blends automation with human validation, allowing users to apply their expertise where it's most valuable, especially in interpreting and refining scientific content.
-To reduce the manual burden, we focus on automating the most time-consuming steps, while still giving users control over key decisions.
-Because the workflow can begin with any research interest, no pre-structured input is needed, making the process flexible and adaptable to a wide range of review scenarios. \paragraph{Stage 1: Creating a scientific corpus of literature.} The first stage of the workflow is dedicated to creating a corpus of scientific publications relevant to the user's research interest, as depicted in~\secref{fig:activity1}.
-Users begin by defining a research interest, which can be used by the LLM to suggest relevant keywords, though this step is optional.
-The user then manually formulates a search query, which is used to search selected sources.
-Search parameters, such as output size and the inclusion of only openly accessible full texts, can be further configured, as a subset of users prefers a broader range of materials and does not prioritize full-text access.
-The retrieved papers are then reviewed and selectively chosen by the user, forming the input for Stage 2.
+We now describe how the \textit{ExtracTable} approach, centered on its HITL workflow, meets the requirements outlined above.
+While not aiming to replicate the full SLR process, the two workflow stages draw inspiration from its typical phases and provide a practical structure for key tasks.
+Our workflow blends automation with human validation, enabling users to focus their expertise on interpreting and refining scientific content.
+To reduce manual effort, we automate time-consuming steps while preserving user control over key decisions.
+The workflow can start from any research interest without requiring pre-structured input, making it flexible and adaptable to diverse review scenarios. \textit{Stage 1: Creating a scientific corpus of literature.} This stage focuses on building a corpus of publications relevant to the user’s research interest (see~\secref{fig:activity1}).
+After defining a research interest and optionally using the LLM to suggest keywords, users formulate a search query to retrieve publications from selected sources.
+Search parameters, such as output size or restricting to openly accessible full texts, are configurable to suit user preferences.
+Retrieved papers are reviewed and selected by the user, forming the input for Stage 2. \begin{centering}